microtrain/bootcamp/13-Express/README.md

 # Chapter 13: Express

-In this chapter we will discuss NodeJS and Express.
+In this chapter, we will discuss NodeJS and Express.
 Express is a web application framework for NodeJS.
 In this chapter we will learn about NodeJS and Express.
 Use NodeJS and Express build a web site that provides an API, non-API endpoints, JavaScript applications that provide authentication, user and content management, Gulp tooling, integration with Bootstrap, and process management with PM2.
 As a bonus we will even take a dive into web sockets.

-In this chapter we will
+In this chapter, we will
 * Learn the fundamentals of NodeJS
 * Learn the fundamentals of the Express Web Framework
 * Learn how to implement Pug templates